goauthentik/authentik/website/integrations/services/sharepoint-se/index.md

 ## Preparation

-When you configure OIDC with Authentik, you need the following resources:
+When you configure OIDC with authentik, you need the following resources:

 1. A SharePoint Server Subscription Edition farm starting with CU of September 2023
 2. An Authentik instance starting with version 2023.10